c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

     - Example: ['i','like','ramen'].
   - `tokens_with_indices`: List of token information (list of objects of class `dialbb.tokenization.abstract_tokenizer.TokenWIthIndices`).
 Each token information includes the indices of start and end points in the input string.

-### Description of process
+### Process Details

 Splits the input string canonicalized by the simple canonicalizer by whitespace.

+(snips_understander)=
-## SNIPS understander (language understanding block using SNIPS)
+## Snips understander (language understanding block using Snips)

 (`dialbb.builtin_blocks.understanding_with_snips.snips_understander.Understander`)

-Determines the user utterance type (also called intent) and extracts the slots using [SNIPS_NLU](https://snips-nlu.readthedocs.io/en/latest/).
+Determines the user utterance type (also called intent) and extracts the slots using [Snips_NLU](https://snips-nlu.readthedocs.io/en/latest/).

 Performs language understanding in Japanese if the `language` element of the configuration is `ja`, and language understanding in English if it is `en`.

-At startup, this block reads the knowledge for language understanding written in Excel, converts it into SNIPS training data, and builds the SNIPS model.
+At startup, this block reads the knowledge for language understanding written in Excel, converts it into Snips training data, and builds the Snips model.

-At runtime, it uses the SNIPS model for language understanding.
+At runtime, it uses the created Snips model for language understanding.

 ### Input/Output

 - input
   - `tokens`: list of tokens (list of strings)
-    - Examples: ['I' 'like', 'chicken', 'salad' 'sandwiches'].
+    - Examples: `['I' 'like', 'chicken', 'salad' 'sandwiches']`.

 - output

   - `nlu_result`: language understanding result (dict or list of dict)

 	  - If the parameter `num_candidates` of the block configuration described below is 1, the language understanding result is a dictionary type in the following format.

 	    ```json
+	     {
-	     {"type": <user utterance type (intent)>,.
+	         "type": <user utterance type (intent)>,.
-	      "slots": {<slot name>: <slot value>, ... , <slot name>: <slot value>}}
+	         "slots": {<slot name>: <slot value>, ... , <slot name>: <slot value>}
+	     }
 	    ```

 	    The following is an example.

 	    ```json
+	     {
+	         "type": "tell-like-specific-sandwich",
-	     {"type": "tell-like-specific-sandwich", "slots": {"favorite-sandwich": "roast beef sandwich"}}
+	         "slots": {"favorite-sandwich": "roast beef sandwich"}
+	     }
 	    ```

-	  - If `num_candidates` is greater than or equal to 2, it is a list of multiple candidate comprehension results.
+	  - If `num_candidates` is greater than 1, it is a list of multiple candidate comprehension results.

 	    ```json
 	     [{"type": <user utterance type (intent)>,